iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

 Verify the IOMesh cluster is already deployed.

 **Procedure**
-1. Create a YAML file `iomesh-cassandra-sc.yaml` to create a StorageClass.
+1. Create a StorageClass `iomesh-cassandra-sc.yaml`.
 You can also directly choose the default StorageClass.

     ```yaml
     kind: StorageClass